newmaple/new-maple/README.md

 ## Client Deployment

-The iCommunis client can be deployed using CircleCI.
+The New Maple client can be deployed using CircleCI.
 CircleCI is configured to automatically build and then deploy to Firebase Hosting.
 The configuration can be accessed at [.config/circleci.yaml](.config/circleci.yaml)

 [Click Here](docs/client/README.md) to learn more.